 - 1. Calls will be made daily to parents and guardians by office staff for all unexcused absences.
-After two unexcused absences, a letter will be mailed home, requiring that the parent come in to develop an attendance plan. - 2.
+After two unexcused absences, the parent will be required to come in to develop an attendance plan. - 2.
 Home visits will be made to all parents who fail to keep required appointments. - 3.
-Failure to keep scheduled appointments will result in referral to the Superior Court for Juvenile Matters and to the Juvenile Affairs department of the New Haven Police Department. - 4.
-Four unexcused absences in one month and/or ten unexcused absences in one year mandates school reporting to the Superior Court for Juvenile Matters.
+Failure to keep scheduled appointments may result in referrals to the Department of Children and Families.